joachimheintz/yescolab/ideas.md

 ### The space of composing
 - What are preconditions (time, concentration)
 - What happens in this space
-	(can enjoyable and satisfying, but it is not wellness) (in which way terrible things come in here)
+	(can be enjoyable and satisfying, but it is not wellness)
+	(in which way terrible things come in here)

-## Technical subjects
+## II.
+Technical subjects

 ### Csound and other software
 - API